Tsunderarislime/atsui-yo/README.md

 - Posts the 12-hour forecast daily at a configurable time and channel
 - Ask for the current weather with a 12-hour forecast on demand through a chat command
 - Ask for the upcoming weather forecast, from 1 to 7 days on demand through a chat command
+- Ask for a random Hoshino voice line from the Blue Archive wiki
 - Configure multiple parameters of the bot with chat commands (server administrator permissions required)
 - Restart and shutdown the bot with chat commands (server administrator permissions required)